Parry People Movers: Technology

 The flywheel allows the direct capture of brake energy (when slowing down or descending gradients) and its reuse for acceleration (called regenerative braking).
 When the vehicle brakes, the hydrostatic transmission feeds the energy back into the flywheel.
 Since the short-term power demand for acceleration is provided by the energy stored in the flywheel, there is no need for a large engine.
 A variety of small engine types can be used including LPG, diesel or electric traction.

 On a route with stations a short distance apart it is theoretically possible to use the unit as a tram without any engine or overhead electrification at all.
 Instead, the flywheel could be re-energised at each station, storing enough power to carry it on to the next.

 Fleet

 In April 2019, PPM announced plans to upgrade the original Class 999 PPM50 prototype with a diesel power unit and to seek approval for its entry into passenger service as 'No 139000'.
 In February 2020, the refurbished vehicle was moved to the Severn Valley Railway for testing.
+It was subsequently stored after the flywheel was damaged, and in July 2024 it was moved to the Very Light Rail National Innovation Centre at Dudley.